pjdip/Philip-DiPaula-OSU-bootcamp-hwk6/README.md

 Here is a [link](https://pjdip.github.io/Philip-DiPaula-OSU-bootcamp-hwk6/) to the live page :D

-The goal of this assignment was to create a simple calendar application that allows a user to save events for each hour of the day using dynamically updated HTML and CSS powered by jQuery.
-We needed to incorporate the moment.js library in order to add functionality involving time.
+The goal of this assignment was to build a simple weather dashboard app using an api.
+The app allows the user to search for a city and find current and future weather data, while storing searches in a displayed history list.
+We are building off of some of our recently developed skills by using moment.js and jQuery again in this app.

 * [Installation](#installation)
 * [Usage](#usage)